serhiiyasenev/multibranch-pipeline-project/README.md

 2. `Prod`: deploys upon pushing to the `prod` branch, following manual approval.
 <br>

-🧪 **Testing with Selenium:** the tests perform the following checks:
+🧪 **Testing with Selenium:** The tests perform the following checks:

 1. Verifies the web application's accessibility.